leslie-alldridge/docker-django-auth-react-redux-webpack-boilerplate-heroku/README.md

-# This app is ready for deployment to Heroku (deployed 03/02/2019)
+# This app is ready for deployment to Heroku (last deployed 03/02/2019)

 Link (allow 20 seconds for it to load if server has idled) https://boilerplate-dj-react.herokuapp.com/#/login